ARMmbed/mbed-os-5-docs/docs/refs/api/networking/cellular.md

 		* Lighter memory footprint.
 		* Lighter flash footprint.
    * Cons
-		* Needs chip-specific implementation of an abstraction layer over AT-sockets to glue them together with standard mbed OS NSAPI sockets.
+		* Needs chip-specific implementation of an abstraction layer over AT-sockets to glue them together with standard Mbed OS NSAPI sockets.
 		* Subtle variations in different on-chip network stacks and NSAPI implementations make maintenance difficult and require more testing.
 		* Limited capabilities in some instances.

 **Case 3: Modem present on target board**
    * This refers to the case when the cellular modem is bundled with the target board.
    * Target board must provide an implementation of the [onboard_modem_API](https://github.com/ARMmbed/mbed-os/blob/master/features/netsocket/cellular/onboard_modem_api.h).
-For example, the target port for u-blox C027 mbed Enabled IoT starter kit provides an implementation of `onboard_modem_api` [here](https://github.com/ARMmbed/mbed-os/blob/master/targets/TARGET_NXP/TARGET_LPC176X/TARGET_UBLOX_C027/onboard_modem_api.c).
+For example, the target port for u-blox C027 Mbed Enabled IoT starter kit provides an implementation of `onboard_modem_api` [here](https://github.com/ARMmbed/mbed-os/blob/master/targets/TARGET_NXP/TARGET_LPC176X/TARGET_UBLOX_C027/onboard_modem_api.c).
-   * Following mbed OS conventions, drivers for on-board modules may become part of the mbed OS tree.
+   * Following Mbed OS conventions, drivers for on-board modules may become part of the Mbed OS tree.
    * `OnboardCellularInterface` ties together `onboard_modem_api.h` with the generic `PPPCellularInterface` to provide a complete driver.
 At present, only UART connection type is handled.

 **Case 4: Modem attached as a daughter board (Arduino shield)**
    * This refers to the case when the cellular modem comes as a plug-in module or an external shield (for example, with an Arduino form factor).
-   * Following mbed OS conventions, drivers for plug-in modules come as a library with an application.
-For example, they are not part of the mbed OS tree.
+   * Following Mbed OS conventions, drivers for plug-in modules come as a library with an application.
+For example, they are not part of the Mbed OS tree.
-   * If the port inherits from the generic modem driver that Arm mbed OS, the structure might look like this:
+   * If the port inherits from the generic modem driver that Arm Mbed OS, the structure might look like this:

    <span class="images">![](Images/Cellular/inherit_from_generic_modem.png)</span>

-No matter your setup, mbed OS provides ample framework.
+No matter your setup, Mbed OS provides ample framework.
 You can list common infrastructure shared between above-mentioned cases as:

 **a) Onboard modem API**

 > Only valid for onboard modem types.
 In other words, **Case 3** is applicable.
-A hardware abstraction layer is between a cellular modem and an mbed OS cellular driver.
+A hardware abstraction layer is between a cellular modem and an Mbed OS cellular driver.
 This API provides basic framework for initializing and uninitializing hardware, as well as turning the modem on or off.
 For example:

 ```C
 /** Sets the modem up for powering on